Jump to content

 She grinned.
 "No promises.”

-At the podium stood a government official—the human embodiment of serious business.
-His suit was crisp.
-His hair was perfectly combed.
-His face was unreadable, like he was auditioning for the role of “Man Who Has No Emotions” in some corporate drama.
+The screen cut to a sterile press room.
+At the podium stood a government official, he looked like the human embodiment of serious business.
+His suit was crisp, his hair perfectly combed, his face unreadable.
+He looked like he was auditioning for the role of 'Emotionless Guy' in a corporate drama.

 "As we stand at the dawn of a new era, we must embrace both progress and reflection," he declared, his voice as dry as a PowerPoint presentation.
 "This week-long observance is not merely a celebration, but a recognition of limitless potential.
 Further details will be released in the coming days."

-And then—just like that—the screen went black.
+And just like that — the screen went black.

 Liana threw her head back so dramatically I thought she might fall out of her chair.
 "Ugh!
 That told us NOTHING!"